South Carolina's Dawn Staley wins third national title, Gamecocks end perfect season by beating Iowa

 Always fashion forward, Staley wore a silver jacket for the title game after sporting Luis Vuitton from head to toe in the semifinals.
 She spent much of the first half with her hands shoved into her pants pockets as she fumed to the officials about some questionable fouls called against her team.

-But she was able to relax after halftime as the Gamecocks pulled away.
+But Staley was able to relax after halftime as the Gamecocks, who were atop the AP Top 25 poll for four months, pulled away.

 In her 16 years at the school, Staley has built South Carolina, which was once an also-ran in the tradition-rich Southeastern Conference, into a dynasty and the measuring stick for the women’s game.